The Bank of England is carrying out ongoing research into various types of digital currency, and the technology that underpins them.

 While this may seem like a small change, it could have wide-ranging implications for monetary policy and financial stability.

-We are undertaking a multi-year research programme into the implications of a central bank, like the Bank of England, issuing a digital currency.
+We do not currently plan to issue a central bank-issued digital currency.
+However, we are undertaking research to better understand the implications of a central bank, like the Bank of England, issuing a digital currency.
 We first raised the possibility of a central bank-issued digital currency in our research agenda in February 2015.
 We have since released a more detailed selection of research questions on the topic.
 We welcome continued engagement from the wider central banking and academic community to shape our research in this emerging field.

 For further information, email DigitalCurrenciesTeam@bankofengland.co.uk.